High quality photos are critical to the success of a restaurant / cafe.

 Food styling and composition

 Take the time to flip through an image website like Instagram or Pinterest and pick out some food photographs that can be your inspiration.
 These images can serve as a guide for you in creating your own food photo.
 Include props in your shot, whether it's classics like linen, cutlery or your menu.
 Flowers or something that is typical of your business will also look good.
 Props help eliminate empty (negative) space and give the picture more character.
 Props can also help reinforce your branding.

-When composing your picture, do not worry if your objects are not centered, on the contrary.
+When composing your image, don't be afraid if your objects are not centered, on the contrary.
 A division into three or more image areas makes images more interesting.
-In photography, the theory, e.g. the rule of thirds (or the 9-rectangle rule), helps to create pleasant compositions.
-This will make your pictures look more natural and appealing.
+In photography, the theory, for example the rule of thirds (or the 9-rectangle rule), helps to create pleasing compositions.
+This will make your images look more natural and appealing.

 Adobe Lightroom is an extremely powerful tool that can be used to take your photos to the next level.
 Lightroom is relatively easy to learn and use.
 I recommend that you just take the time and play around with it so that you can get to know all of its features.
 By using Lightroom, you can easily turn a boring picture into something completely different.
 Adobe Lightroom (Mobile) is also available free of charge for smartphones and tablets.

 If you have a camera, learn how to use it.

 If you have a camera that cost you more than $ 600, chances are it will take better pictures than your smartphone.
 If your camera is able to capture more megapixels than your smartphone and allows you to make changes to the ISO / shutter speed as well as the aperture, you can get higher quality pictures that make a bigger impact.

 If you want to draw more attention to the food and want a "blurred background" (this is known as the bokeh effect), then open up the aperture (by lowering the f-number).
 A better separation from the background and the food can thereby be achieved.